AnoopAlias/AUTOM8N/docs/_build/html/_sources/installation_cluster.rst.txt

 XtendWeb Cluster Introduction
 ---------------------------------

-XtendWeb cluster is the worlds easiest web application clustering solution featuring a fully automated deployment of a clustered DNS loadbalanced LAMP stack.
+XtendWeb cluster is the world's easiest web application clustering solution featuring a fully automated deployment of a clustered DNS load balanced LAMP stack.
-It is specifically designed for multi datacenter deployment and use encrypted communication between the server
+It is specifically designed for multi-datacenter deployment and use encrypted communication between the server

-XtendWeb cluster provide high availability , scalability and an inherent data backup (application files and database are replicated and normally reside on 2 servers at any time )
+XtendWeb cluster provides high availability, scalability and an inherent data backup (application files and database are replicated and normally reside on 2 servers at any time )
-Coupled with the simplicity and intutiveness of cPanel control panel ,XtendWeb cluster is a must have for any modern enterprise web application deployment
+Coupled with the simplicity and intuitiveness of cPanel control panel , XtendWeb cluster is a must have for any modern enterprise web application deployment

 Cluster Components:

-1. cPanel DNS providing multiple A records for round robin DNS loadbalancing
+1. cPanel DNS providing multiple A records for round-robin DNS load balancing
-2. Nginx servers running on all servers with server specific settings and serving files independandly
+2. Nginx servers running on all servers with server specific settings and serving files independently
 3. Application servers (php-fpm.
-Phusion passenger )running on all servers and serving app independandly
+Phusion Passenger )running on all servers and serving app independently
 4. Csync2 - Syncing config across all servers
 5. Unison - Syncing files across all servers
-6. MaxScale router and mariaDB master-master replication - Database replication and query routing
+6. MaxScale router and MariaDB master-master replication - Database replication and query routing
 7. Redis & stunnel - Secure sharing of PHP session
 8. XtendWeb - generating and Syncing configuration for all servers